 In fact, a recent New York Times investigation titled "Home Sellers and Buyers Accuse Realtors of Blocking Lower Fees" interviewed buyers and sellers across the country — from Colorado to Ohio to Arizona — who said they were actively discouraged or blocked from pursuing lower-commission options by their agents or brokerages.[8]

-That’s why many sellers choose companies like Clever — they lock in low rates for you upfront, so you don’t have to negotiate or deal with awkward fee conversations.
+The point isn’t that you should pay full fee.
+It’s that the agent’s response to the rate conversation tells you something about how they negotiate.
+That’s why many sellers choose companies like Clever, which lock in low rates upfront so you don’t have to negotiate or have awkward fee conversations.

 2. Work with a limited-service agent